GriffithUniLibrary/OpenRefineExtras/content/0-Transcripts.md

 ---
 ## Clean MS Azure speech-to-text transcripts

 These steps will remove the additional rows which contain speaker and confidence information and split the time stamp from the transcript text.
-It does not include steps to clean transcription errors.
+It does not include steps to clean audio transcription errors.

 Open Refine makes a copy of your transcript data, it does not use your raw transcript.
 You can clean the transcript copy, then export the cleaned dataset.

-It is a good idea to name your transcripts with a convention that includes `raw` and `clean` in the file name.
+It is helpful to name your transcripts with a convention that includes `raw` and `clean` in the file name.
 You can also set up folders for all the raw and cleaned transcripts.
+See [Reproducible Research Steps] for more.

 -----